The Weeping Worm

 The Weeping Worm is the fourth extended play by American rapper Lil Ugly Mane.
 It was self-released via Bandcamp on October 26, 2014.
 Guest appearances include DJ Dog Dick and Nickelus F. The EP also contains a video for "End Your Whole Shit".

 Release

 The Weeping Worm was released on Lil Ugly Mane's Bandcamp on October 26, 2014, for $3.
 It wasn't released on any other streaming platform, although the tracks "Passion Sceptre/Dert Mysery" and "Hideous Disfigurements" were later included in the compilation album "Songs That People Emailed Me About Asking Why I Hadn't Put Them on Streaming Platforms", which was released on multiple streaming platforms in 2019.

 Slowed down version of the track "Nickelus F-Days Like This" was also later included in the album "Trick Dice" in track "SIDE A" by Nickelus F and Shawn Kemp, but it is released under the name "LUCID SLOWED".

-The track "Passion Sceptre/Dert Mysery" was previously included on vinyl alongside with "On Doing An Evil Deed Blues" in 2014.
+The track "Passion Sceptre/Dert Mysery" was previously included on vinyl along with "On Doing An Evil Deed Blues" in 2014.